 Let’s assume you are a British citizen who hasn’t yet moved to the Spanish territory, but would like to do so.

 If that is the case, and you are starting from 0, obtaining Spanish residency will mean going through the same process any non-EU citizen should go.

 From the 1st of January next year, and in order to live over 3 months in Spain, any UK citizen will need to request a valid residence permit: the EU registry certificate wouldn’t be an option anymore.

 They will need to start considering other options like the non-lucrative visa, the golden visa or a regular work permit.
 Now with a more complex list of requirements.

 This, again, as long as you can’t prove you were already living in Spain before the beginning of 2021.

 Getting your Family Member of an EU citizen card

-Nevertheless, there is another group of people who are not from the UK but who can experience the consequences of Brexit while living in Spain.
+There is another group of people who are not from the UK but who can experience the same consequences of Brexit while living in Spain.

 We are talking about the relatives of UK citizens, who can get their residency card as an EU relative easily in the Spanish territory through them.